markjnkim/es_mod/02-css/content/lesson-6-animate-deploy.md

 ## Introduction

 In the previous lesson, we spruced up the visuals of our landing page using a number of CSS tricks like shadows, rounded corners, pseudo-classes, and pseudo-elements.
 The folks at Run Buddy looked at this polished version of the site and love what we've done with it.
-They can't wait to show it off to the world, but there's one last thing they would like implemented.
+They can't wait to show it off to the world, but there's one last feature they would like implemented.
 The CEO in particular was really looking forward to the animated hover effect as seen here:

 > ## NEED VIDEO: https://trilogyed.atlassian.net/browse/FSFO-92

-We could push back and claim it's not possible.
+We could push back on this issue and claim it's not possible.
 Who knows... maybe it isn't?
 We'll need time to play around with different options, but at least those are billable hours!
 Assuming the animation can be done, here's what we'll tackle in this lesson:

 1. Experiment with different animation techniques.